imagej/imagej.github.io/pages/Writing_plugins.md

 | ![ 64px | link=Git](Git-icon.png " 64px | link=Git") | ![ 64px | link=Maven](Maven-icon.png " 64px | link=Maven") |
 | [Git](Git "wikilink")                                | [Maven](Maven "wikilink")                                  |

-Additionally, at a minimum, you should clone the .
+Additionally, at a minimum, you should clone the {% include GitHub content="org=imagej|repo=tutorials|label=imagej/tutorials repository"
+%}.
 This will give you a local copy of the tutorials discussed in this guide, as well as templates for use in your own development.

 For the complete "developer experience", you can go through the [GitHub Bootcamp](https://help.github.com/categories/bootcamp/).
 At the least,